baktoft/yaps/README.md

 # YAPS - (Yet Another Positioning Solver)
 Based on the original [YAPS](https://www.nature.com/articles/s41598-017-14278-z.pdf) presented in Baktoft, Gjelland, Økland & Thygesen (2017): Positioning of aquatic animals based on time-of-arrival and random walk models using YAPS (Yet Another Positioning Solver).
-DOI:10.1038/s41598-017-14278-z
+[DOI:10.1038/s41598-017-14278-z](https://www.nature.com/articles/s41598-017-14278-z.pdf)

-A few changes have been made to improve performance and allow track estimation from random burst interval transmitters.
+A few changes have been made to allow track estimation from random burst interval transmitters (by popular demand) and to improve performance.

 To use on own data, compile a toa-matrix based on synchronized hydrophone data and replace the hydros dataframe with actual hydrophone positions.